belindamo/derp/section_notes/03-experiment-ideas.md

 the experiments should showcase the idea. be able to run and demonstrate some engineering properties like speed of convergence and quality of result. optional is ablation studies

 there may be some multiple runs for tuning the hyperparameters&#x20;

-we will give you the whole VAE paper&#x20;